 - 2 tsp Dried Culinary Lavender blended into powder with granulated sugar

 - 2 Tbsp Granulated Sugar

 - 1 cup Unsalted Butter room temp or lightly softened

 - 4 cups Powdered Sugar

 In a food processor combine the 2 Tbsp of Granulated Sugar with the 2 tsp of dried Lavender buds.
 Pulse until a fine powder is formed.
 Set aside.

-Place softened butter and vanilla in bowl of stand mixer.
+Place softened butter, salt, and vanilla in bowl of stand mixer.